IrvinBarham1/AI-ChatBot/README.md

 # My Plan

 What I will implement here for this project is my own multi-agent AI solution that follows an organizational structure.
 I will use inspirations from social hierarchies in nature and corporate companies in order to design a multi-agent AI that is effective and adaptable to a broad range of problems related to software engineering.

+# My Journey
+I installed Autogen and I started the process of constructing my own custom agents.
+I asked deepseek-r1 if it would be my emperor for my agents and it gave an incrediably detailed response.
+I'm currently experimenting with which model I would like to be the leader as well as which models are good to give tasks too.

 # References
 Xia, C. S., Deng, Y., Dunn, S., & Zhang, L. (2024).
 Agentless: Demystifying LLM-based Software Engineering Agents.
 ArXiv. https://arxiv.org/abs/2407.01489